 Pier 2 Roller Rink – Brooklyn Heights

 This rink, in the heart of amenity-filled Brooklyn Bridge Park, offers regular FREE admission hours.
 The rink is 180 feet by 75 feet and has a poured epoxy skate-friendly surface that's reportedly softer than concrete (good if you're a faller).
-Pier 2 has become quite the summer destination with bocce, shuffleboard, handball, and basketball courts, picnic tables, a half-acre of play turf, and a popular pop-up pool, which is expected to be entering its final season in 2018.
+Pier 2 has become quite the summer destination with bocce, shuffleboard, handball, and basketball courts, picnic tables, and a half-acre of play turf.

 Riverbank State Park Roller Rink – Harlem